Nilesh8817/Data-Science/Travel Insurance claim/README.md

-## Problem Description
+# Insurance Claim Status Prediction

-SafeTravel Inc. is one of the world's largest insurance companies specializing in travel insurance.
-During travel, there are a lot of risk factors - loss of baggage, airline cancellations, health issues etc. The potential customers are travellers who want to insure themselves against travel-related risks.
-They have different product offerings like 1-way travel insurance, 2-way insurance, insurance against cancellations and so on.
-They receive thousands of claims spread across different products.
+<p>Insurance companies take risks over customers.
+Risk management is a very important aspect of the insurance industry.
+Insurers consider every quantifiable factor to develop profiles of high and low insurance risks.
+Insurers collect vast amounts of information about policyholders and analyse the data.

-Wrongly denying a genuine claim could lead to lawsuits against the company and approving the wrong claim would lead to a loss.
-Automatically predicting the claims could lead to a lot of benefits and solve some other supplementary problems too.
-As a team of data scientists consulting for SafeTravel Inc, you are now responsible for meeting their business outcomes.
+As a Data scientist in an insurance company.</p>

-This project entails creating a model that can predict for whether a customer can claim for Travel Insurance or not
+This project entails creating a model that can predict for whether a customer can claim for Insurance or not.

 ## Dataset Description